 This brings us to testing – the perfect way to determine which day of the week and time of day is good for your email.
 You can use a split test to determine which day is best if you have a large list.
 Your goal is to test the days against each other for all the other factors – group size and type, message, time of day, etc.

 Of course, you want to repeat this process a few times to ensure you have enough data to see a clear trend, and you can repeat it at a different time (e.g., morning to noon).
-You can also analyze your list and look for trends in how people have responded to your posts in the past.
+You can also analyze your list and look for trends in how people have responded to your posts.
 For example, if you find a large portion that regularly responds on Sunday afternoons, try adjusting the delivery time to their behavior.

 You can also track online trends and see how sending emails when people are active on your website or Facebook page affects results.
 But, of course, that’s the time of day.